 - Honors/AP Level courses are designed to meet the needs of students who want an advanced college preparatory curriculum, who are highly motivated, and who have a high level of responsibility, aptitude and achievement.
 Principles and concepts are explored in greater depth and more independent work is expected of the student.

 Honors and AP courses are weighted.
 For Honors courses, the grade appearing on the report card and transcript has four additional points added to the actual earned grade.
 For AP courses, the report card and transcript have an eight-point addition.
-Therefore, the maximum grade that a student can earn is 100 in an Academic or Advanced level course, 104 in an Honors course, and 108 in an Advanced Placement course.
+Therefore, the maximum grade that a student can earn is 100 in a Standard or Advanced level course, 104 in an Honors course, and 108 in an Advanced Placement course.
 However, no weight can change a failing grade to passing, and no weight will be added to a failing grade.